Stock market today: Wall Street's best week of 2023 rolls toward unblemished finish after job report

 NEW YORK (AP) — Wall Street’s best week of the year is getting even better Friday following a cooler-than-expected report on the job market.

-The S&P 500 was 0.7% higher in midday trading and on track to rise every day this week.
-The Dow Jones Industrial Average was up 169 points, or 0.5%, as of 11:15 a.m.
-Eastern time, and the Nasdaq composite was 0.9% higher.
+The S&P 500 was 1.1% higher in afternoon trading and on track to rise every day this week.
+The Dow Jones Industrial Average was up 252 points, or 0.8%, as of 12:25 p.m.
+Eastern time, and the Nasdaq composite was 1.4% higher.

 Stocks have surged more than 5% this week on rising hopes the Federal Reserve is finally done with its market-crunching hikes to interest rates, which were meant to get inflation under control.
 Friday's jobs report underscored that pressure is easing on inflation after it showed employers hired fewer workers last month than economists expected.